onedusk/ob/README.md

 # Oober

-A high-performance pattern scanning and replacement tool built in Rust.
+A pattern scanning and replacement tool built in Rust.
 It combines SIMD regex-based file scanning with pattern replacement capabilities, designed with reliability, speed, and efficiency as top priorities to cover a lot of ground fast.

 ## Overview